7CStudio/just-cd/README.md

 # Just-CD
-> Bare Bones continous deployment for projects using circleci and Django
+> Bare Bones continous deployment using circleci and Django

 Just-CD lets you quickly set up Continous Integration and Deployment using CircleCi and Django.
 All you have to do is deploy this on one of your servers and set up circleci.